guildai/guild.ai/pages/docs/guides/create-object-detector.md

 Create a new directory containing one or more images that you want to detect.

-For this example, we will create a directory in `/tmp`---feel free to use another location.
+For this example, we create a directory in `/tmp`---feel free to use another location.

 ``` command
 DETECT_IMAGES=/tmp/sample-detect-images